kennethr95/about-me/kenny.md

 My favorite animal are dogs.

-My favorite color is green.
+My favorite color is blue.

 Copyright by Kenneth Richardson